Particular/docs.particular.net/nservicebus/serialization/index.md

 NOTE: On the wire it makes no difference if mutable or immutable message types are used.

-The [Newtonsoft JSON Serializer](newtonsoft.md) supports immutable messages types and probably many other serializers too but we do not maintain
+For example, the [Newtonsoft JSON Serializer](newtonsoft.md) by default supports immutable messages types.

 ### Supported serializers